 Asynchronous debt structures that prevent creditors from withdrawing simultaneously are fairly common (see He and Xiong 2012).
 Choi, Hackbarth, and Zechner (2018) provides empirical evidence that corporate bond issuers diversify debt rollovers across dates; they find that there is a significant increase in maturity dispersion for firms facing high rollover risk.
-Hedge funds and mutual funds are also allowed to lift redemption gates to limit momentary liquidity outflows.
-We are seeking a theoretical rationale behind the asynchronous debt structure.
+Hedge funds and mutual funds are also allowed to lift redemption gates to limit momentary liquidity outflows.17 We are seeking a theoretical rationale behind the asynchronous debt structure.

 Let us consider a stylized model in which there is a unit mass of creditors, and each of them has lent 1 unit to the borrower.
 The borrower uses this funding to finance some illiquid investment.
-An asynchronous debt structure J ensures only $\alpha=1/J$ proportion of debt matures at time $(j-1)\alpha$ for $j=1,2,\ldots,J$ .
-If the borrower fails to service the debt at any of these maturity dates, she must go through the bankruptcy process, which is public information to all creditors.
+An asynchronous debt structure J ensures only $\alpha = 1/J$ proportion of debt matures at time $(i - 1)\alpha$ for i = 1, 2, ..., J. If the borrower fails to service the debt at any of these maturity dates, she must go through the bankruptcy process, which is public information to all creditors.
 This enforces the disclosure of the borrower's viability at each maturity date.
-Hence, the debt structure J is equivalent to the policy J we introduced in Section I. $^{18}$
+Hence, the debt structure J is equivalent to the policy J we introduced in Section I.18

 The asynchronous debt structure separates creditors into groups according to dispersed maturity dates.
-Group j creditors refers to the creditors who decide whether to withdraw $(a_i=1)$ , or roll over the debt $(a_i=0)$ at time $(j-1)\alpha$ .
+Group i creditors refers to the creditors who decide whether to withdraw $(a_i = 1)$, or roll over the debt $(a_i = 0)$ at time $(j-1)\alpha$.
 The return from the illiquid investment R is realized at time 1.
-The variable $\theta$ indicates the liquidity position of the borrower.
-The borrower can use the liquid assets and the access to the extra funding source to sustain total withdrawals up to $\theta$ .
+The variable θ indicates the liquidity position of the borrower.
+The borrower can use the liquid assets and the access to the extra funding source to sustain total withdrawals up to θ .19 costly, then this may not be the case.
+It is important that the agents do not doubt that the principal will stop conducting the tests in the future.